NHBC Modern Slavery Statement

-NHBC is committed to improving its practices to combat any instances of slavery and human trafficking that may be present in its business and supply chain.
+In the Financial Year 1 April 2016 to 31 March 2017 NHBC has continued its commitment and its activities to combat any instances of slavery and human trafficking that may be present in its business and supply chain.

-NHBC is the UK’s leading independent standard setter and provider of warranty and insurance for new homes.
-Its purpose is to work with the house-building industry to raise the standards of new homes and to provide protection for homebuyers in the form of Buildmark warranty and insurance.
+NHBC is the UK’s leading independent provider of warranty insurance for new homes.
+Its purpose is to work with NHBC registered house builders to help improve the construction standards of the new homes they build for the benefit of house-building industry.

-With no shareholders, NHBC is able to invest surpluses in its purpose of improving the quality of UK house-building.
+With no shareholders, NHBC is able to invest surpluses in its purpose of helping to improve the quality of UK house-building.
 It also works with government and stakeholders to help shape housing policy.

 NHBC is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-NHBC is a private company limited by guarantee and is registered in England and Wales under company number 00320784.
-NHBC’s registered address is NHBC House, Davy Avenue, Knowlhill, Milton Keynes, MK5 8FP.
-It has around 1,300 employees and operates in the UK.
+NHBC is a private company limited by guarantee.
+It has approximately 1,300 employees and operates in the UK.

 NHBC supply chain